Mayitzin/ahrs/README.md

 pip install ahrs
 ```

-AHRS depends on common packages [NumPy](https://numpy.org/) and [SciPy](https://www.scipy.org/).
+AHRS depends merely on [NumPy](https://numpy.org/).
 More packages are avoided, to reduce its third-party dependency.

 ## New in 0.3